This property is located 4.8 km south of the Town of Hanover. See property map here.

 This park has excellent trail networks which feature a variety of habitats and specialized environments.
 The trails are open year-round.

-Visitors can also enjoy the fish ponds, where full grown trout swim lazily about in the fresh clean water which is replenished constantly through the sulphur spring mentioned above.
+Visitors can enjoy the fish ponds, where full grown trout swim lazily about in the fresh clean water which is replenished constantly through the sulphur spring mentioned above.

 Sulphur Spring C.A. also features the Celebration Forest, also a program of the Saugeen Valley Conservation Foundation.
 Individuals can dedicate a full grown tree to someone special for any of life's occasions, including births, anniversaries, retirements or, just because!
 Fees correspond to tree size.